olvlvl/composer-attribute-collector/README.md

 **How do I include a class that inherits its attributes?**

 To speed up the collection process, the plugin first looks at PHP files as plain text for hints of attribute usage.
-If a class inherits its attributes from traits, properties, or methods, it is ignored.
+If a class inherits its attributes from traits, properties, or methods, but doesn't use attributes itself, it will be ignored.
 Use the attribute `[#\olvlvl\ComposerAttributeCollector\InheritsAttributes]` to force the collection.

 ```php
 trait UrlTrait